steeleduncan/eyot/docs/docs/installing.md

 ## Nix

-Running `nix build github:steeleduncan/eyot` will leave an Eyot installation in the `result` folder.
+Run `nix build github:steeleduncan/eyot` to leave an Eyot installation in the `result` folder.

 You can also add the flake as an input to your own, and use Eyot in that manner.
+There is an example of consuming eyot from a flake in [examples/hello-world](https://github.com/steeleduncan/eyot/tree/main/examples/hello-world).